 Augmented Reality (AR) is here to stay in the mobile app market, and its popularity is still growing.
 Games like Pokemon GO revealed the potential for commercial success of this technology.
 In this tutorial, I’m gonna show you how easily you can start making your own AR apps with Unity and Vuforia.

-VUFORIA Vuforia is a Software Development Kit (SDK) for creating AR apps.
+Vuforia is a Software Development Kit (SDK) for creating AR apps.
 It uses Computer Vision to track images and 3D objects in real time.
-This allows putting virtual 3D objects in relation to real-world objects on the camera screen.
+This allows putting virtual 3D objects in relation to real-world objects at the camera screen.

 Vuforia is not open source, but it has a free version and the price of the full version is reasonable.